Egyptian TV station announces Gaza cease-fire, but Israeli-Palestinian fighting persists

 GAZA CITY, Gaza Strip (AP) — Palestinian militants fired hundreds of rockets from the Gaza Strip into Israel on Wednesday, while Israel pressed ahead with a series of airstrikes that have killed 21 Palestinians, including three senior militants and at least 10 civilians.

 As the fighting continued, a state-run Egyptian TV station announced that Egypt had brokered a cease-fire.
-But shortly after the announcement, more rockets were fired toward Israel, raising questions about if or when a truce would take effect.
+But shortly after the announcement, more rockets were fired toward Israel, including a new salvo at the seaside metropolis of Tel Aviv, raising questions about if or when a truce would take effect.

-The rocket fire set off air-raid sirens throughout southern Israel and as far away as Tel Aviv, on the Mediterranean Sea, 80 kilometers (50 miles) away.
+The rocket fire set off air-raid sirens throughout southern and central Israel, some 80 kilometers (50 miles) away.
 Residents had been bracing for an attack since Israel launched its first airstrikes early Tuesday.

 It was the heaviest fighting between the sides in months, pushing the region closer toward a full-blown war.
 But in signs that both sides were trying to show restraint, Israel avoided attacks on the ruling Hamas militant group, targeting only the smaller and more militant Islamic Jihad faction.
 Hamas, meanwhile, appeared to remain on the sidelines.